thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 05 July 2022
+### Daily Rundown on Wednesday, 06 July 2022

-- The average temperature today is 17.91˚C;
+- The average temperature today is 22.3˚C;
-- With highs of 19.01˚C and lows of 8.52˚C.
+- With highs of 23.15˚C and lows of 11˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->